 If you have been going through the Cesium for Unreal Getting Started Tutorials in order so far, everything in Step 2 should be familiar.
 If anything is unexpected or confusing, follow the links provided for more detailed instructions.

-1Now that the project is set up and you are logged in, it’s time to fill the persistent global level with real world data from Cesium ion.
+1Now that the project is set up, it’s time to fill the persistent global level with real world data from Cesium ion.
 First add Cesium World Terrain With Bing Aerial Imagery to the scene, this will be the global base-terrain with satellite imagery.
 If you are unsure how to do this, read Step 6 of the Quickstart tutorial.

 2Since the level has no lighting yet, add the CesiumSunSky actor to the scene.
 If you are unable to find the correct actor or your screen appears completely white, please follow the instructions in Step 3 of the Quickstart tutorial.
 Once the CesiumSunSky is added to the scene and the extended luminance range setting is enabled, you should be able to see the picturesque foothills of Denver under a beautiful blue sky.

-4In order to set up a few detailed, real-world locations to start building sublevels on, import the Aerometrex Denver Photogrammetry and Nearmap Boston Photogrammetry 3D Tilesets.
-For a quick refresher on how to search for and add 3D Tilesets from Cesium ion check out the Adding Datasets tutorial.
-You can always double-click 3D Tilesets in the World Outliner to jump the editor camera to the location of the tileset.
+3In order to set up a few detailed, real-world locations to start building sublevels on, import the Aerometrex Denver Photogrammetry and Nearmap Boston Photogrammetry 3D Tilesets.
+For a quick refresher on how to search for and add 3D Tilesets from Cesium ion, check out the Adding Datasets tutorial.

 Are either the Aerometrex Denver Photogrammetry or Nearmap Boston Photogrammetry missing from the asset list?
 Visit the Cesium ion Asset Depot page, find the photogrammetry tilesets, and click Add to my assets on both.
 Then return to Unreal Engine, close the Cesium ion Assets panel, and click the Add button again on the Cesium panel to re-open and refresh the asset list.

-5In order to fly around the entire earth without becoming disoriented, add a DynamicPawn actor to the scene and set Auto Possess Player to Player 0 in the Details panel.
+4In order to fly around the earth without becoming disoriented, add a DynamicPawn actor to the scene.
 This pawn adjusts its orientation as it is flown around the earth to always maintain the appropriate up direction.
 If you are having trouble finding the DynamicPawn actor, see Step 3 of the Quickstart tutorial.

 If the sublevel is not added to a levels layer with Streaming Distance disabled, you may notice the sublevel occasionally spawning very far out of place in play-mode.
 If you notice this at any time, check if all sublevels are properly placed in your custom levels layer and check that it has Streaming Distance disabled.